innFactory/corsign-core/README.md

 ### The Corsign Token

-Corsign extends the default JWT Claims with a field called pld (= "payload") that contains a JSON structure with personally identifiable information, Covid19 relevant data, and optional third-party application data.
+Corsign extends the default JWT Claims with a field called pld (= "payload") containing a JSON structure with personally identifiable information, Covid19 relevant data, and optional third-party application data.
 An example (from the Standalone app looks like this):

 ```json